erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 #### Numerical Columns:
 * Some of variables in float type are **ordinal** (some sense of ordering to its categories), so they will be treated as **numerical**.
 * The null values will be replaced with the **Median**.
+* Standard Scaling for the numerical variables only (since binary and categorical variables are already encoded as 0 and 1)

 #### Categorical Columns:
 * The variables in object type are **nominal** (no intrinsic ordering to its categories), so they will be treated as **categorical**.